-Davao Feedmill - 0 kg What is the impact and where does it occur?
-What is the organization's involvement in the impact? affected?
-Management App roach As can be seen in the table above, the company's business operations in its Iloilo and Davao Feedmills generate hazardous wastes in the form of used oil and busted lamps, which, if not disposed properly, may result in harmful effects to the environment and even to human beings.
+What is the impact and where does it occur?
+What is the organization's involvement in the impact? affected? are Management Approach the company's business operations may be affected are t people living nearby, t employees of t organization, and t government. he he he The company has a designated Materials Recovery Facility ("MRF") to properly store used oil and busted lamps.
+It also makes sure that the proper waste disposals prescribed under existing laws and regulations are strictly followed.
 The volume of these hazardous wastes is, however, very minimal.
 Thus, there is no need to transport the same yet and there is also no hazardous waste transporter that would cater the very minimal volume.
-The same are properly kept within the vicinity. may be affected are the people living nearby, the employees of the organization, and the government.
-Recovery Facility ("MRF" ) to proper lamps.
-It als proper wast r existing law Which stakeholders are affected?
-Management Approach Improper disposal of these wastes may lead to: (a) health risks of employees and people living nearby; (b) fire; (c) air and/or water pollution; and (d) legal action and The stakeholders who may be affected are the people living nearby, the government, and the company's directors, officers, and employees. the company monitors co oils and lamps so that the within the threshold an hazardous wastes are se onsumption of waste is kep d that thes gregated from It also strict ng" policy an orking in it hey are als people living prevention of fire; (c) prevention of air and/or water pollution; and (d) prevention of legal action and liability on the company, its directors, officers, and employees.
+The same are properly kept within the vicinity.
+What are the Risk/s Identified?
+Which stakeholders a affected? ire Management Approach may lead to: (a) health risks of employees and people living nearby; (b) fire; (c) air and/or water pollution; and (d) legal action and may be affected are t people living nearby, t government, and t company's directo he he rs, In addition to the foregoing measures, the company monitors consumption of oils and lamps so that the waste is kept within the threshold and that these hazardous wastes are segregated from the non-hazardous wastes.
+It also strictly implements its "No Smoking" policy and provides employees working in its What are the Opportunity/ies Identified? feedmills PPEs, which they are also required to wear within the premises.
+The opportunities seen are: (a) reduction or even elimination of health risks of employees and people living nearby; (b) prevention of fire; (c) prevention of air and/or water pollution; and (d) prevention of legal action and liability on the company, its directors, officers, and employees.